djpr1me/mypitbike/src/pages/about.md

 Additionally, I would like to mention that I am not a professional mechanic, and English is not my native language, so you may encounter inaccuracies in the guides.
 If you have any comments or suggestions, please send feedback, and I will try to incorporate them.

 Thank you, and I hope this project helps you solve your problem.

+If you ever need to write me a letter, please send it to "info at mypitbike.ru".